MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 ### Step 6: Add the Network ATC intent

 There are various intents that you can add.
-Identify the intent or intents you would like using the examples in the next section.
+Identify the intent or intents you'd like by using the examples in the next section.

 To add the Network ATC intent, run the `Add-NetIntent` command with the appropriate options for the intent you want to deploy.